jez/auditors-webhook/README.md

 We're almost there.
 Last up, we need to get an access token so we can use the GitHub API.

+> To get the appearance that these commits are being created by a bot, now is
+> the time to create a bot account.
+Use it when signing in below.

 1. Go to <http://MYAPP_NAME.herokuapp.com>
 1. Click "Login with GitHub"
 1. Authorize the application